IIIF/api/source/presentation/4.0/model.md

 Ranges are used to represent structure within a Manifest beyond the default order of the Containers in the `items` property.

-Ranges _MUST_ have an HTTP(s) given in `id`.
-Top level Ranges are embedded or externally referenced within the Manifest in a `structures` property.
-These top level Ranges then embed or reference other Ranges, Containers or parts of Containers in the `items` property.
+Ranges _MUST_ have an HTTP(s) URI given in `id`.
+Top level Ranges are embedded or externally referenced within the Manifest in the `structures` property.
+These top level Ranges then embed or reference other Ranges, Containers or parts of Containers in their `items` property.
 Each entry in the `items` property _MUST_ be a JSON object, and it _MUST_ have the `id` and `type` properties.
 If a top level Range needs to be dereferenced by the client, then it _MUST NOT_ have the `items` property, such that clients are able to recognize that it should be retrieved.

 The included Containers and parts of Containers need not be contiguous or in the same order as in the Manifest's `items` property or any other Range.
 Examples include newspaper articles that are continued in different sections, a chapter that starts half way through a page, or time segments of a single canvas that represent different sections of a piece of music.